-And so, to understand John's motivation we turn to the words of that 20th Century prophet, whose birthday we celebrate this weekend.
-A man not afraid to speak truth to power, to call the people to courage during mean times.
+And so to understand John's motivation we turn to the words of that 20th Century prophet, whose birthday we celebrate this weekend.
+A man not afraid to speak truth to power, to call the people to courage in the midst of mean times.
 He too found himself in jail for his work and in response to the calls of the white religious establishment to back down he penned these words. -